armory/spinnaker-kustomize-patches/README.md

 ### Disclaimer

 The example configurations provided in this repository serve as a starting point for configuring Spinnaker, usually they may need to be adjusted to the environment where Spinnaker is running to work properly.
+These examples are not exhaustive and don't showcase all available combinations of settings.
 It's possible that not all configurations work with all versions of Spinnaker.

 ### Prerequisites